adferrin/FCCRandomQuoteMachine/README.md

-### this is for Free Code Camps random quote machine.
+## This is a [Random Quote Machine](https://adferrin.github.io/FCCRandomQuoteMachine/)for Free Code Camp